 If you're unsure about the best apps for piano teachers, check out: Best iPad Apps for Piano Teachers.

-The link below will take you to Amazon, where I've selected the iPad Pro 128GB WiFi only model, which is currently the device I would recommend for any piano teachers.
+The link on the left will take you to Amazon, where I've selected the iPad Pro 128GB WiFi only model, which is currently the device I would recommend for any piano teachers.

 If you're going to do anything related to music notation or hand writing on the iPad, you're going to need a stylus.